 and click the Report phishing.

-And finally confirmed your phishing emails has been reported.
+- And finally confirmed your phishing emails have been reported.

 How to Protect Yourself from Phishing/Spam Attacks